 Members must drive their vehicles with due care at all times while in camp and in its vicinity.
-In dry conditions, drive at a walking speed while in camp to keep dust to a minimum.
-Remember that the camp is not an area for the Club's exclusive use; it remains open to the public at all times.
+In dry conditions, drive at a walking speed while in camp to minimise dust.

-In regard to mobile homes and camping buses the practice of running the engine for extended periods to warm the vehicle while near other campers is not permitted.
+The practice of running the engine of mobile homes and camper buses for extended periods in order to warm the vehicle is not permitted while near other campers.
 It also pollutes the camp area with engine fumes.

-When looking for detecting spots, stay on defined tracks and when parking pull off the roadway in natural clearings to avoid damaging the vegetation.
-So called bush-bashing or driving off-road is banned.
-It is advisable to always lock your vehicle and take a GPS reading before setting out detecting.
+Stay on defined tracks and pull off the roadway in natural clearings when parking to avoid damaging the vegetation.
+So-called bush-bashing or driving off-road is banned.